February 1, 2026 (5mo ago)

 |---|---|---|

-Winner: Self-hosted.
+Verdict: Self-hosted.
 The math is overwhelming at this scale.
-Even factoring in DevOps time, self-hosting saves thousands annually.

-The right platform depends on three factors: your team's DevOps skills, your monthly budget, and how much observability tooling you need bundled in.
-According to the 2025 Stack Overflow Developer Survey, 62% of professional developers now prefer platforms with integrated monitoring.
+The right platform depends on your team's operational skills, monthly budget, and whether you need observability bundled in.

 Netlify's free tier includes 100GB bandwidth, 300 build minutes, 125,000 serverless function invocations, and 100 form submissions per month.
 You're limited to 1 team member, and analytics costs $9/month extra.
-These limits haven't changed since 2023.
+These limits have not changed since 2023.

 It depends on your skill set.
-Coolify costs less (free software + $20-40/mo VPS) but requires Docker and Linux expertise.
-Netlify costs more but handles all infrastructure for you.
-Coolify has 52,890+ public instances and strong community support, but no built-in analytics or error tracking.
+Coolify costs less (free software + VPS cost) but requires Docker and Linux expertise.
+Netlify handles all infrastructure for you but charges per seat.
+Coolify has no built-in analytics or error tracking — you'd need to set those up separately, which typically adds $40–170/mo.

-For solo developers, Netlify's free tier is unbeatable at $0/month.
-For teams of 3+, self-hosted platforms win on cost — typically $20-40/month for a VPS versus $57-134+/month on Netlify Pro.
-The cheapest option also depends on whether you factor in DevOps time as a cost.
+For solo developers, Netlify's free tier is $0/month.
+For teams of 3+, self-hosted platforms win on total cost — typically $20–40/month for a VPS versus $57+/month on Netlify Pro plus overages.
+Factor in observability tool costs when comparing.

 Coolify v4 supports git push deployments, Docker Compose, managed databases (PostgreSQL, MySQL, Redis, MongoDB), custom domains with SSL, and multi-server deployments.
-It does not include built-in analytics, error tracking, session replay, uptime monitoring, or status pages — you need separate tools for all of those.
+It does not include built-in analytics, error tracking, session replay, uptime monitoring, or status pages.

 Coolify Cloud starts at $5/mo (2 servers), $27/mo (10 servers), or $47/mo (25 servers).
 This covers the management layer only — you still pay for VPS infrastructure separately.
-With observability tools added (analytics, error tracking, session replay), the total cost for a production setup is typically $40-170/mo.
+See coolify.io/pricing for current pricing.

 No. Coolify doesn't include analytics, error tracking, or session replay.
-You'd need to self-host Plausible or Umami for analytics, set up Sentry for error tracking, and find a session replay tool — though options are shrinking after Highlight.io shut down in February 2026.
+You'd need to self-host Plausible or Umami for analytics and set up Sentry or another tool for error tracking.

 Yes.
-Netlify's free tier allows commercial use with no restrictions on the type of site.
+Netlify's free tier allows commercial use.
 However, the 100GB bandwidth limit and single team member constraint make it impractical for most production commercial applications.
 You'll likely need to upgrade to Pro at $19/user/month once you have real traffic or collaborators.

 Netlify remains the easiest way to deploy a static site.
 Its free tier is genuinely useful for solo developers and prototypes.
 But per-seat pricing and bandwidth overages make it expensive as teams grow.

-Self-hosted PaaS platforms occupy the middle ground: Netlify's push-to-deploy workflow with infrastructure costs closer to Coolify's.
-For production applications where you need analytics, error tracking, and session replay without bolting on five separate SaaS subscriptions, they're worth evaluating.
+Temps occupies the middle ground: Netlify's push-to-deploy workflow with Coolify-level infrastructure costs, and all the observability tools — analytics, error tracking, session replay, uptime monitoring — included in the single binary at no extra charge.
+For production applications where you need observability without bolting on five separate SaaS subscriptions, it's worth evaluating.

 Related guides: